trust-mfn-berlin/animals-as-objects/vault/story.photos-with-lion-cubs.md

 What connects them is what stays the same, a motif that can be traced through a history of 70 years, giving it a serial character.
 And while the lion cub photos now seem like relicts, they have long been replaced.
 The contact between humans and young predators has conquered new spaces.
 This includes the booming wildlife tourism in numerous countries, where the business model is based on providing the experience of touch and taking home holiday photos as souvenirs.
 The keeping of predators in private residences is experiencing another (or a continued) boom.
 According to the WWF, more tigers lived in private US households in 2014 than in the wild.[^36] The current media transformation of lion cub photographs is also demonstrated by series like _Tiger King_ and by the success of the innumerable private photos with juvenile predators circulating on social media.
 Much of the critique being voiced in these contexts is reminiscent of the critique given by the zoo public in the 1980s, once more revolving around the issue of how animals are caught and kept, about the work animals do, and the economies behind them.[^37] And once more, the criticism being directed at this motif is about the politics of animal images and about the reproduction of exoticisms, just as it is about the relationship between animals and humans (that is staged in images).
 So, although the settings and forms of media dissemination have changed and zoo lion cub photography has already become historical, the questions that it raises are still topical.

-[^1]: See the Zoo Guides of 1936, 1938, and 1940; see also Heck, Ludwig.
+[^1]: See the Zoo Guides of 1936, 1938, and 1940; see also Ludwig Heck.
 “Zootiere einst und jetzt”, January 1934, AZGB N 1/7.
 I am unaware of when exactly the photo booth at Berlin Zoo was opened.

-[^2]: Zukowsky, Hildegard.
-“Löwenprinzchen”. _CHITuMW_ 1, no. 6 (1926): 132-134, quoted in: Klothmann, Nastasja. _Gefühlswelten im Zoo: Eine Emotionsgeschichte 1900-1945_.
+[^2]: Hildegard Zukowsky.
+“Löwenprinzchen”. _CHITuMW_ 1, no. 6 (1926): 132-134, quoted in: Nastasja Klothmann. _Gefühlswelten im Zoo: Eine Emotionsgeschichte 1900-1945_.
 Bielefeld: transcript, 2015: 291.

 [^3]: Each zoo dealt with the permission to take photos differently.
 While visitors in Leipzig, Halle, Berlin, and Vienna had to purchase a permit, visitors to other zoos could take photos free of charge.
 Cf. 40.
 Konferenz der Direktoren mitteleuropäischer Zoologischer Gärten in Breslau vom 23. bis 25.
 August 1928, AZGB V 1/10.

 [^4]: Zoologischer Garten Berlin. _Wegweiser durch den Zoologischen Garten Berlin_.
 Berlin: 1938.

-[^5]: Wessely, Christina. _Löwenbaby_.
+[^5]: Christina Wessely. _Löwenbaby_.
 Berlin: Matthes & Seitz, 2019.

 [^6]: After the war, the booth moved from its site beside the predator enclosure to the bear enclosure.
-Cf. Heinroth, Katharina. _Der Zoologische Garten Berlin: Zweiter Bericht und Wegweiser nach dem Kriege_, Aktien-Verein des Zoologischen Gartens zu Berlin (ed.).
+Cf. Katharina Heinroth. _Der Zoologische Garten Berlin: Zweiter Bericht und Wegweiser nach dem Kriege_, Aktien-Verein des Zoologischen Gartens zu Berlin (ed.).
 Berlin: 1956: 6.

-[^7]: Hediger, Vinzenz.
+[^7]: Vinzenz Hediger.
 “Das Tier auf unserer Seite: Zur Politik des Filmtiers am Beispiel von ‘Serengeti darf nicht sterben’”.
 In Anne von Heiden und Joseph Vogl (eds.). _Politische Zoologie_.
 Zurich/Berlin: 2007: 287-301.
 Historians like Thomas M. Lekan, Angela Thompsell, and Bernhard Gißibl have made similar arguments to those of the film studies scholar Hediger.
-Cf. Lekan, Thomas M. _Our Gigantic Zoo: A German Quest to Save the Serengeti._ New York: Oxford University Press, 2020; Thompsell, Angela. _Hunting Africa: British Sport, African Knowledge and the Nature of Empire_.
-Basingstoke: Palgrave Macmillan, 2015; Gißibl, Bernhard. _The Nature of German Imperialism: Conservation and the Politics of Wildlife in Colonial East Africa_.
+Cf. Thomas M. Lekan. _Our Gigantic Zoo: A German Quest to Save the Serengeti._ New York: Oxford University Press, 2020; Angela Thompsell. _Hunting Africa: British Sport, African Knowledge and the Nature of Empire_.
+Basingstoke: Palgrave Macmillan, 2015; Bernhard Gißibl. _The Nature of German Imperialism: Conservation and the Politics of Wildlife in Colonial East Africa_.
 The Environment in History: International Perspectives, Volume 9.
 New York: Berghahn Books, 2016.

 [^8]: It is part of the visual staging of many European big-game hunters to neither name local actors nor to give them an equal place in the image.

-[^9]: Becker, Manfred. _Bwana Simba – Der Herr der Löwen: Carl Georg Schillings.
-Forscher und Naturschützer in Deutsch-Ostafrika_.
+[^9]: Manfred Becker. _Bwana Simba: Der Herr der Löwen; Carl Georg Schillings, Forscher und Naturschützer in Deutsch-Ostafrika_.
 Düren: Hahne & Schloemer Verlag, 2008.

-[^10]: Schillings, Carl Georg. _Mit Blitzlicht und Büchse: Neue Beobachtungen und Erlebnisse in der Wildnis inmitten der Tierwelt von Äquatorial-Ostafrika_.
+[^10]: Carl Georg Schillings. _Mit Blitzlicht und Büchse: Neue Beobachtungen und Erlebnisse in der Wildnis inmitten der Tierwelt von Äquatorial-Ostafrika_.
 Leipzig: R. Voigtländer, 1905.

 [^11]: _Ein Platz für Tiere_ is still one of Germany’s most successful television animal series ever and ran for 31 years with 175 episodes.

-[^12]: Schneider, Karl Max. _Mit Löwen und Tigern unter einem Dach._ Wittenberg: Ziemsen, 1957; Grzimek, Bernhard. _Affen im Haus und andere Tierberichte_.
+[^12]: Karl Max Schneider. _Mit Löwen und Tigern unter einem Dach._ Wittenberg: Ziemsen, 1957; Bernhard Grzimek. _Affen im Haus und andere Tierberichte_.
 Stuttgart: Franck’sche Verlagshandlung, 1951.

 [^13]: “Das Lieblingsspiel all dieses Kleinzeugs ist, sich füttern zu lassen, und die kleinen Menschenkinder sind ganz begeistert von dem unermüdlichen Appetit der kleinen Tierkinder.” (“The favourite game of all these little animals is being fed, and the little human children adore the unremittable appetites of the little animal children.”)
 “Lebendes Tier-Spielzeug”. _Berliner Illustrirte Zeitung_ no. 30, 26.07.1931: 1272.